Get Started with Performance Profiling

 Step 2.
 Configuring and running profiling sessionThe next step is to configure the profiling properties and run a profiling session.

-In the left panel in New Session, select Local.
+In the left panel, select Profile Local App.
 This indicates, we want to profile the application located on this computer.

 In Application, specify path to the application executable.